maesonc/mahjong/README.md

 # Deep Mahjong
-Mahjong project to build a ame engine for mahjong, and hopefully build an RL agent to play the game.
+Mahjong project to build a game engine for mahjong, and hopefully build an RL agent to play the game.

 ## Prerequisites
 Non for now.